The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 ### What You'll Learn

 With this certification, you should expect to get hands-on with system management, security practices for permissions and authentications, and have a foray into scripting, containers, and automation.
-This certificate emphasizes troubleshooting, a non-negotiable skill in a real-world DevOps environment.
+This certificate emphasizes troubleshooting, which is a non-negotiable skill in a real-world DevOps and DevSecOps environment.

 ![Linux+ Skills to Learn](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/kickstart_devsecops_career_4_certifications/linux+_skills_to_learn.png align="center")